kontent-ai/custom-element-shopify/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This  [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) allows the user to search and link products from their [Shopify](https://shopify.com/) store into [Kentico Kontent Headless CMS](https://kontent.ai).
+This  [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) allows the user to search and link products from their [Shopify](https://shopify.com/) store into [Kontent by Kentico Headless CMS](https://kontent.ai).

 ## Features